myrrlyn/apocrypha.es/priv/archive/1pw9zv.md

   my TES novel for quite sometime, I have gained enough confidence to post this.

-  Below is the final and agonizing moments of a Hist’s life before it is purged from the other trees, and 'his' conversation with the Great Root before it dies.
+  Below is the final and agonizing moments of a Hist’s life before it is purged from the other trees, and “his” conversation with the Great Root before it dies.
 What is the meaning of the words it speaks?
 Well, please elaborate in the comments below, because I sure in the hell don’t know.